Battle Cry (Avalon Hill game): Reception

 According to reviewer J.C.
 Connors "Battle Crys simplicity means that grognards who cut their teeth on past Avalon Hill games ... will probably find themselves unsatisfied.
 It's not a historical simulation ... a particular strategy that worked in real life might not be possible.
 But Battle Cry isn't meant to reflect those things -- it's meant to be a fast battle game with a historical flavor."

 Battle Cry won the 2001 International Gamers Award for General Strategy, 2-Player category.

-Milton Bradley game

-The title, Battle Cry, was also used for a 1961 Civil War board game produced by the Milton Bradley Company as part of their popular American Heritage series, which was reprinted in the 1970s.